yalihart/homebridge-red-alert/README.md

 - Discovers Chromecast devices on your network automatically
 - Plays relevant video for each alert type, on all devices
 - Per-device and per-alert-type volume controls
+- **🏠 Dual-mode playback**: Standard entertainment devices get alert videos, shelter speakers get instruction audio
 - **Playback on Chromecast ends only when the video finishes playing.** Alert sensors reset only after playback ends on all devices.
 - Retries playback if initial attempt fails
+- **Smart cooldown system** prevents instruction spam on shelter devices

 ---

 ## 🎥 Media Files

+### Standard Alert Media
-By default, the plugin expects these files under `<homebridge-root>/red-alert-media/videos/`:
+By default, the plugin expects these files under `<homebridge-root>/red-alert-media/`:

 - `alert.mp4` – Main alert (primary)
 - `early.mp4` – Early warning